 Rehearsal 1: Symposium students will practice their presentations with slides.

 Video Editing and Planning: Video students will learn how to create a new project, setup a timeline, sync/add sound, and export a short project.
 Students will understand when different transitions and edits should be utilized.
 Students will also begin to connect the design and planning needs of a successful RCTP video with the production/editing requirements.

 Rehearsal 2 and Seven Minutes of Scholarship Symposium: Symposium students will practice and then deliver their final presentation

 Video Editing: Video students will learn how to use/incorporate titles, songs, graphics into their videos.
 Students will continue to grow comfortable and confident with Premiere's interface.
 We will take one-on-one time to teach the particular editing techniques each student wanted to incorporate into their videos.

 On Camera Performance and filming: Video students will learn techniques for maintaining energy, connecting with the camera, and other strategies for on-camera performances.

 Video Editing: Video students will finish editing their own work.
 Students will have the confidence to continue working on their projects outside of class.
 Students are now video editors.

 RCTP will be held in person this spring with cohorts in Evanston and Chicago.
-Applications for Spring 2023 are now closed.
-Participants will be notified of the acceptance results by March 3.
+The application for the Spring 2024 RCTP cohort is now open and is due by Friday, February 9th.